qiime2/amplicon-docs/docs/explanations/experienced-researchers.md

 The processing steps we'll cover in this discussion include:

+1. Preparing your sample metadata
 1. Importing raw sequence (FASTQ) data into QIIME 2.
-2. Demultiplexing data (i.e. mapping each sequence to the sample it came from).
+1. Demultiplexing data (i.e. mapping each sequence to the sample it came from).
-3. Removing non-biological parts of the sequences (e.g., adapters and primers).
+1. Removing non-biological parts of the sequences (e.g., adapters and primers).
-4. Performing quality control and:
+1. Performing quality control and:
   - denoising sequences with DADA2 or deblur, and/or
   - quality filtering, length trimming, and clustering with VSEARCH or dbOTU
-5. Assigning taxonomy
+1. Assigning taxonomy
-6. Analyzing data and gaining insight into your microbiomes!
+1. Analyzing data and gaining insight into your microbiomes!

 [](some-theory) and [](available-plugins) can give you ideas for additional possible processing and analysis steps.

+### Preparing your metadata

+QIIME 2 has little in the way of opinions in terms of how your metadata must be formatted.
+Briefly, the data should be in a tab-separated text file (`.tsv`), where the first row contains metadata column headers, and the first column contains sample ids.
+Sample ids must be unique, and the column header for the first column should be `sample-id` or `id` (there are a few other options as well).

+The metadata file format is defined in *Using QIIME 2* [here](https://use.qiime2.org/en/latest/references/metadata.html).
+You can find an example in the *Moving Pictures tutorial* [here](moving-pictures-tutorial:sample-metadata).

 ### Importing data into QIIME 2: `qiime tools import`